 Win for White Haven: The materials to build the bat houses were donated by local companies and installed by the Boy Scouts and adult volunteers.
 With increased bat populations there will be a decrease in mosquitoes making a visit to White Haven a safer and more pleasurable experience.

 White Haven is home to more than 100 species of trees.
 Information on each species and the location of specimen trees is available in our office.

 You are welcome to walk or run in either of our cemeteries during any daylight hours.
 Please observe all cemetery rules and respect the privacy of anyone visiting a grave or attending a service.
 Below are some specific ways we invite you to enjoy the beauty of our parks.

 We have opened a few hiking trails for public recreation in a part of our beautiful hardwood forest that will not be needed for cemetery purposes for many years.
 No bicycles or motorized vehicles are permitted, but pedestrians and dogs that remain under control at all times are welcome during all daylight hours.
 For a printable map of the hiking area, click here.

 Join this existing group any Thursday at 2PM and take a leisurely stroll around White Haven, weather permitting.
 For further information, click here.

 For a chance to set and meet personal goals and compete with others for great prizes, join our Walking Club.
-To join, simply print and sign the Application below and email it to Nate@whitehavenmemorialpark.com or you can mail it or drop it off at our office:
+To register for one of our walking or running contests, simply print and sign the Registration Form below and email it to Nate@whitehavenmemorialpark.com or you can mail it or drop it off at our office:

 White Haven Memorial Park